 If you need something cheaper and easier:

-The two main competitors to Premiere Pro are Sony Vegas Pro and Final Cut Pro, both of which are cheaper and easier to use.
+The two main competitors to Premiere Pro are VEGAS Pro and Final Cut Pro, both of which are cheaper and easier to use.

-- Windows users can pick up Sony Vegas Pro, which is also capable of handling the special effects which you’d need Adobe After Effects for.
+- Windows users can pick up VEGAS Pro, which is also capable of handling the special effects that you’d need Adobe After Effects for.

 If you need special effects:

 Largely absent from Premiere Pro is the ability to create snazzy special effects.
-Adobe expects you to pick up a license for After Effects to handle these within their Creative Suite, which will cost you another $19.99 a month.
-Sony Vegas is a fully-featured program which can handle both video editing and special effects.
+Adobe expects you to pick up a license for After Effects to handle these within their Creative Cloud.
+VEGAS Pro is a fully-featured program that can handle both video editing and special effects.